 Slow Cooker Brownies

-Ingredients: We couldn’t step away from Le Creme de la Crumb without also mentioning this last recipe for decadent brownies, which can be surprisingly baked in a slow cooker.
-All it takes are flour, unsweetened cocoa powder, semi-sweet chocolate chips, sugar, eggs, and butter.
+Ingredients: We couldn’t step away from Creme de la Crumb without also mentioning this last recipe for decadent brownies, which can be surprisingly baked in a slow cooker.
+All it takes is flour, unsweetened cocoa powder, semi-sweet chocolate chips, sugar, eggs, and butter.

 Quick Tip: “The key to getting the edges nice and chewy—but not overdone—and the middle super fudgy is to use a super high-tech device called an aluminum collar,” Tiffany says.
 “Ha!
 Gotcha.
 It’s literally the opposite of high-tech.
 Take a few big sheets of tin foil from your drawer, fold them and press them against the sides of your slow cooker to make a ring.”